oVirt/ovirt-site/source/documentation/community-guidelines.html.md

 *   Keep it legal
 *   Stay on topic

+## General guidelines

+### Search before you ask

+A few seconds on Google can help you find an answer to a question, or a past discussion on a subject, which can help us reduce duplication of effort and any associated frustration.
+Your effort will be appreciated.

+*   To search mailing lists: Google "site:lists.ovirt.org <search terms>" - [example](https://www.google.fr/search?q=site:lists.ovirt.org+Engine+plugin)
+*   To search our bugtracker: Google "site:bugzilla.redhat.com ovirt <search terms>" - [example](https://www.google.fr/search?q=site:bugzilla.redhat.com+oVirt+NFS)
+*   To search the wiki: Google "site:wiki.ovirt.org <search terms>" - [example](https://www.google.fr/search?q=site:wiki.ovirt.org+Gluster)

+### Be pleasant

+Our community is defined by the interactions of its members.
+When people are nice to each other, our community is nice.
+It can be easy to forget, in a disconnected world, that the person behind the IRC nick is a person.
+Please remember that.

+For each of the communication channels the community uses, there are some channel-specific guidelines.

 ## Mailing list guidelines

+*   Keep it short - an email to a mailing list is asking a lot of people for their time to read it.
+Please be concise.
+*   Send email to the right place - please only send email which is on-topic for the list(s) receiving it.
+You can find a description of the most important community mailing lists on the [mailing lists](mailing lists) page.
+*   Cross-posting is accepted in the oVirt project when appropriate - if you want to ask a question which is relevant to project developers, which will need support of the infrastructure team, then cross-posting to arch@ovirt.org and infra@ovirt.org is fine.

 ## IRC guidelines

+*   We hold IRC meetings in the oVirt project - please see [meetings](meetings) for the agenda for team meetings.
+During meetings, please respect meeting participants and stay on-topic.
+We use [MeetBot](http://wiki.debian.org/MeetBot) to generate meeting minutes - if you would like to assist with minute taking, you can request "chair" status from the meeting leader.
+*   Please use [fpaste](http://fpaste.org/) or [pastebin](http://pastebin.com/) if you would like to share long texts (longer than ~3-4 lines)
+*   Answer questions if you can - don't be shy about answering questions, even if the answer is "I don't know".
+It is always helpful, and like many IRC channels, there can be long periods when not many people are around.
+So you might be the only person to see the question in real time.
+*   Use someone's IRC nick when talking to them.
+Many IRC clients highlight messages which include their IRC nick, making it easier for them to see when someone has something specific to ask them.
+*   Be patient - when asking questions, be aware that perhaps no-one is around.
+Sometimes answers will arrive only after a few minutes.

 ## Wiki contribution guidelines

+*   Wiki page naming - Please use descriptive, complete titles for page names.
+Please do not use CamelCase, All Capital Initials or sentences.

 ## Bug reporting guidelines